chennnnnyize-zz/Renewables_Scenario_Gen_GAN/README.md

 ## Run Experiments with Pre-Processed Datasets

-To reproduce the results shown in paper, we also updated the three datasets, which corresponding to wind scenario generation, solar scenario generation and wind spatio-temporal scenario generation.
+Datasets: To reproduce the results shown in paper, we also updated the three datasets, which corresponding to wind scenario generation, solar scenario generation and wind spatio-temporal scenario generation.
 Labels are added to each training sample by given events (e.g., wind'sample's mean value, solar sample's month).
 All datasets in these paper are produced from NREL wind

+Run the experiments:
+We have three modes provided for users:
+a) Temporal Scenario Generations:
+b) Spatio-Temporal Scenario Generations:
+c) Event-based Scenario Generations

 ## Questions?